dianping/cat/lib/cpp/docs/api.md

 There is something you may want to know:

 1. Duration of a transaction will be calculated while you complete the transaction. (currentTimestamp - durationStart)
-1. Although `durationStart` is as same as `timestamp`, you can overwrite it.
-2. `durationStart` and `timestamp` are different, the first one represents the start time of a transaction, and the second one only means created time of a message.
-(Transaction is one kind of message)
-1. `durationStart` won't work when you specified the `duration`.
-2. You can call `addData` several times, the added data will be connected by `&`.
+2. It's meaningless to specify `duration` and `durationStart` in the same transaction, although we do it in the example :)

-> Don't forget to complete the transaction after you new it!
+3. Never forget to complete the transaction!
 Or you will get corrupted message trees and memory leaks!

 ### Event